 - 1. Complete the Application Form (include \$40 non-refundable application fee): EdD Application - 2.
 Submit Additional Documents - Official transcripts from all post-secondary schools attended; - One Recommendation for Admission (one professional) - 3.
 Statement of Purpose (750-1000 words) - -The Statement of Purpose should outline the applicant's leadership experience, current role in education, and purpose for pursuing an EdD in Educational Leadership. - 4.
-Complete Standardized Testing - If required as an additional assessment by the Director of the EdD in Educational Leadership program, applicants must take and submit official test scores for the GRE or MAT. - Applicants whose first language is not English must also submit scores for the Test of English as a Foreign Language exam (TOEFL).

-All applicants must complete an admissions interview.
+Complete Standardized Testing - If required as an additional assessment by the Director of the EdD in Educational Leadership program, applicants must take and submit official test scores for the GRE or MAT. - Applicants whose first language is not English must also submit scores for the Test of English as a Foreign Language exam (TOEFL). - 5.
+Current resume or curriculum vitae - 6.
+All applicants must complete an admissions interview with the program director.
 If necessary for additional assessment, applicants will be asked to write a field essay on a topic related to leadership.